 Born in London, Tenor Thomas Elwin studied at the Royal Academy of Music.
 A former boy-chorister at St. Paul’s Cathedral, Thomas performed extensively as a treble soloist both in the UK and abroad, at venues including Tokyo Opera City, Barbican, Royal Festival Hall, on Classic FM, BBC2 and Radio 3.
-An alumnus of the Solti Accademia Bel Canto and the Verbier Academy, Thomas was a member of the opera studio at Oper Stuttgart for the 2014/15 season.
+An alumnus of the Solti Accademia Bel Canto, Verbier Academy and Oper Stuttgart opera studio, Thomas is currently a member of Barbara Hannigan's Equilibrium Artists and an associate artist with the Classical Opera Company.
 With his warm, lyric Tenor voice, Thomas is gaining reputation both in the UK and abroad.

-Highlights in the 2016/17 include his role and house debut as Don Ottavio (Don Giovanni) for English National Opera, a return to Oper Stuttgart for Ferrando/Cosi Fan Tutte, Messiah with the Odense Symphony Orchestra in Odense, Denmark, and Alfredo in The Mountebanks by Cellier in a World Premier recording with the BBC concert Orchestra and BBC singers.
+Previous season highlights included his role and house debut as Don Ottavio (Don Giovanni) for English National Opera, Ferrando/Cosi Fan Tutte at Oper Stuttgart, Fracasso/La Finta Semplice with Classical Opera Company/Ian Page, Haydn's Applausus with the Mozartists, Messiah with the Odense Symphony Orchestra in Odense, Denmark, Britten's Serenade in Leverkusen with the WestDeutschen Simphonie, and Alfredo in The Mountebanks by Cellier in a World Premier recording with the BBC concert Orchestra and BBC singers.

 Performances on stage in 2015/16 included a return to Oper Stuttgart as Ferrando (Cosi Fan Tutte), Nathanael (Contes D’Hoffman), Kuska (Khovanshchina) and Borsa (Rigoletto).
 In February 2016 Thomas sang his first Belmonte (Die Entufuhrung aus dem Serail) in a new production by Sigrid Herzog at the Vorarlberg Landestheater.

 On the concert platform Thomas has performed extensively as a soloist across Europe.
-Previous seasons performances include Bach Passions (both arias and as Evangelist) in St. Alban’s Abbey, at the LutherKirche in Bad Canstatt and in Zaragoza, Messiah at Liederhalle Stuttgart with the International Bach Akademie, Stuttgart, in Manchester Cathedral and at the Leith Hill Festival, Britten Serenade at Kings Place, London, and in the Duke’s Hall with Royal Academy Symphony Orchestra.
+Performances have included Bach Passions (both arias and as Evangelist) in St. Alban’s Abbey, at the LutherKirche in Bad Canstatt and in Zaragoza, Messiah at Liederhalle Stuttgart with the International Bach Akademie, Stuttgart, in Manchester Cathedral and at the Leith Hill Festival, Britten Serenade at Kings Place, London, and in the Duke’s Hall with Royal Academy Symphony Orchestra.
 Further performed repertoire includes Messa di Gloria (Puccini), Jephtha (Handel), Nocturne (Britten), Elijah (Mendelssohn) and Creation (Haydn).